elifyagmurduran/bash_scripting/README.md

 - read and print the exit codes of both commands.

-### exercise 5️⃣: using functions and if statements in bash: develop a bash script that uses functions and if statements.
+### exercise 5️⃣: using functions and if statements in bash

+develop a bash script that uses functions and if statements.

 - create a function that takes a number as an argument.